Fix 1: Calibrate Display Colors

 Step 4: Adjust brightness and contrast and complete the process.

 Windows will revert to the previous calibration when you reboot the PC.
-You need to make your calibrated display as default.
+You must make your calibrated display the default.

-Step 1: Press the Windows key, type color management, and hit Enter to open the app.
+Step 1: Press the Windows key, type color management, and hit Enter.

-Step 1: Press the Windows key + I key to open Windows 11 Settings menu and click System from the left column.
-Next, click on the Display on the right side.
+Step 1: Open Windows Settings > navigate to System > click on Display on the right side.

-Step 2: Next, select Display and open the Advanced display menu.
+Step 2: Next, open the Advanced display menu.

 Step 3: Note the details of the display adapters from the following menu.